Menopause and Dehydration: drink more water

 According to our doctors of physical therapy, Bri and Meagan, divide your body weight in two, and that’s how much liquid you should be consuming in a day.
 For a 150-pound person, that’s 75 ounces a day.
 Drinking more water will definitely effect how many times you pee a day.

 Oh, and if you suffer from night sweats and hot flashes, you need even more water to make up for the additional loss.
+Staying hydrated will also help you lower your other symptoms like fatigue and dizziness in menopause.

 If you need help with dehydration and menopause, a menopause-certified health coach can be helpful.
 Book 30 minutes for your personal consultation with a health coach.